 Visitor Centers in Hawaii Volcanoes National Park

 Kīlauea Visitor Center offers an interpretive area along with information desk with maps and Junior Ranger Booklets.
-Find out more information about volcanic activity.
-Open daily from 10 a.m. to 5 p.m.
+This is the place to find out more information about volcanic activity.

 Note: The Hawaiian Volcano Observatory and the Jaggar Museum were damaged in 2018 and remained closed.